celehs/SSL.validation/README.md

 ## Overview

-Phenotyping algorithms based on Electronic Medical Records (EMR) aim to identify a patient’s disease status using the information in the health record.
+Phenotyping algorithms based on Electronic Health Records (EHR) aim to identify a patient’s disease status using the information in the health record.